-- We identify a collection of realistic payoff parameters and reward models and we formulate the Internetbased master-worker computation problem as a Bayesian game [30] (Section 2).
+- A collection of realistic payoff parameters and reward models are identified and the considered Internet-based master-worker computation problem is formulated as a Bayesian game [29] (Section 2).
 We assume a probability distribution of workers among the worker types.
 The master and the workers do not know the type of other workers, only the probability distribution.
-The rational workers play a game looking for a Nash Equilibrium, choosing to be honest, cheat or abstain while the malicious and altruistic workers have a predefined strategy, malicious cheat and altruistic are honest.
-The master does not participate in the game, it only designs the game to be played.
-The communication reliability is modeled by a parametric probability. - We develop and analyze two algorithms (a time-based algorithm and a reply-based one) that provide incentives to the rational workers to return the correct result, despite the malicious workers' actions and the communication unreliability (Section 3).
-The algorithms are parametrized in terms of a probability of auditing p_A (defined in Section 2), and a parametric probability d modeling the communication reliability.
+The rational workers play a game looking for a Nash Equilibrium, choosing to be honest, cheat or abstain while the malicious and altruistic workers have a predefined strategy to cheat or be honest, respectively.
+The master does not participate in the game, it designs the game to be played.
+The network unreliability is modeled by a parametric probability. - We develop and analyze two algorithms (a time-based algorithm and a reply-based one) that provide the necessary incentives for the rational workers to truthfully compute and return the task result, despite the malicious workers' actions and the network unreliability (Section 3).
+The algorithms are parametrized in terms of a probability of auditing p_A (defined in Section 2) and d, a parametric probability modeling networks unreliability.
 Each of the algorithms implements an instance of the Bayesian game.
-Under a general worker-type probability distribution, we analyze the master's utility and probability of success (probability of obtaining the correct result) and identify the conditions under which the game has a unique NE.
+Under a general type probability distribution, we analyze the master's utility and probability of success (probability of obtaining the correct task result) and identify the conditions under which the game has Nash Equilibria.